Bruce Perens: Early life

 Perens grew up in Long Island, New York.
 He was born with cerebral palsy, which caused him to have slurred speech as a child, a condition that led to a misdiagnosis of him as developmentally disabled in school and led the school to fail to teach him to read.
 He developed an interest in technology at an early age: besides his interest in amateur radio, he ran a pirate radio station in the town of Lido Beach and briefly engaged in phone phreaking.

 Career

 Computer graphics

 Perens worked for seven years at the New York Institute of Technology Computer Graphics Lab.
 After that, he worked at Pixar for 12 years, from 1987 to 1999.
 He is credited as a studio tools engineer on the Pixar films A Bug's Life (1998) and Toy Story 2 (1999).

 No-Code International

 Perens founded No-Code International in 1998 with the goal of ending the Morse Code test then required for an amateur radio license.
 His rationale was that amateur radio should be a tool for young people to learn advanced technology and networking, rather than something that preserved antiquity and required new hams to master outmoded technology before they were allowed on the air.

 Perens lobbied intensively on the Internet, at amateur radio events in the United States, and during visits to other nations.
-One of his visits was to Iceland, where he had half of that nation's radio amateurs in the room, and their vote in the International Amateur Radio Union was equivalent to that of the entire United States.